kagisearch/kagi-docs/docs/orion/faq/faq.md

 - [Contribute](../support-and-community/contribute.md) to Orion development with your time
 - Help spread the word about Orion to attract more users
 - Get [Orion+](https://browser.kagi.com/orionplus.html) and financially support development

+---

+If you are experiencing issues, please [open a ticket](https://orionfeedback.org/) with as much detail as possible, and we will review it ASAP.

+For other inquiries or simply to connect, you can email vlad@kagi.com.